Supergiovane/KNXUltimate/README.md

  I had many users asking for a node.js release of that engine, so here is it.
  The node will be KNX Secure compatible.
 I'm already working on that.

+## CHANGELOG

+* See <a href="https://github.com/Supergiovane/knxultimate/blob/master/CHANGELOG.md">here the changelog</a>

  Here the usage sample (you can find this sample in the "sample.js" file):

 ```javascript